pousoupou/AI-UCS-Game/README.md

 # AI-UCS-Game
- A game implementing the Uniform Cost Search algorithm
+ A game implementing the Uniform Cost Search algorithm in vanilla Java